 Those willing to torture themselves can grab the floppy and hdd versions for instant fuji pain.
 Good luck and enjoy it!

-Anyhow, I admit it's hardly perfect but Elite certainly delivered the goods for a brilliant arcade conversion which is still one of my favourite ST games.
-Now, unlike my dreadful progress with Commando, I am actually pretty good at Ikari Warriors so figured it a good idea to check out the Atari 7800 game alongside the classic ST version.
+I admit it's hardly perfect, but Elite delivered the goods for a brilliant conversion, which is one of my favourite ST games.
+Now, unlike my dreadful progress with Commando, I am actually pretty good at Ikari Warriors, so I figured it would be a good idea to check out the Atari 7800 game alongside the classic ST version.

 Now, before you moan, this isn't a MCIBTYC comparison!
-I just wanted to see how the game itself compares...
+I wanted to see how the games compare...

 Graphics or Music?

-After watching the 7800's intro swoosh by, I instantly wished Atari would have released the STe back in 1985...
+After watching the 7800's intro swoosh by, I instantly wished Atari had released the STe back in 1985.
 Anyhow, once the game began, the first thing that struck me was its sexy-smooth framerate.
-However, the sprites themselves are rather crude in comparison with blocky heads?
+However, the sprites themselves are crude in comparison with blocky heads.
 Yikes, what's wrong with the resolution?

-But graphics aren't everything nor is the audio which happens to be as good and exactly what I expected.
-Those grenade throws are excellent but I missed the sound of the tank.
-Background music is okay but I don't think anything compares to the legendary ST tune by Jason C. Brooke which is bleeping excellent.
+Graphics aren't everything, nor is the audio, which happens to be as good and exactly what I expected.
+Those grenade throws are excellent, but I missed the sound of the tank.
+Background music is okay, but I don't think anything compares to the legendary ST tune by Jason C. Brooke, which is bleeping excellent.

 Pros And Cons?

-Anyhow, enough of this talk about aesthetics because what we all want is great gameplay and the 7800 certainly produced the goods.
-Okay, my console might very well be virtual, but I'm still able to use BOTH joystick buttons which means the machine gun and grenades are separate and that beats the ST's one-button method hands down.
+Enough of this talk about aesthetics, because what we want is great gameplay and the 7800 certainly produced the goods.
+Okay, my console might be virtual, but I'm still able to use BOTH joystick buttons, which means the machine gun and grenades are separate, and that beats the ST's one-button method hands down.

 Sadly, I admit to struggling with this conversion because I found it shockingly difficult.
 Perhaps it's just me and my lame joystick skills?
 But, no matter how much I tried, my progress was always weaker in comparison.
-YMMV of course, but I personally found this excess difficulty only promoted just how balanced the Atari ST game is.
+YMMV, but I personally found that excess difficulty promoted how balanced the Atari ST game is.

 The CryptO'pinion?